google-research/reincarnating_rl/README.md

-# Beyond Tabula Rasa: Reincarnating Reinforcement Learning
+# Reincarnating Reinforcement Learning: Reusing Prior Computation to Accelerate Progress

 This codebase provides the open source implementation using the [Dopamine][dopamine] framework for running Atari experiments in